Many of us have been with the same old bank for ages. According to a 2017 survey, the average primary checking account is about 16 years old.

 Rate hikes offer another good reason to shop around for a new savings account.
-The Federal Reserve bumped up its benchmark interest rate three times last year.
-Three more rate increases are expected in 2018.
+The Federal Reserve raised its benchmark interest rate four times in 2018, and two more rate hikes are projected for 2019.

 Many online banks have been quick to raise their savings account rates following the Fed rate hikes.
 Those are the institutions you’ll want to pay attention to if you want a higher yield.

 “The savings accounts that are paying the best yields now are also those most likely to boost yields further as interest rates rise,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Banks that are paying next to nothing aren’t suddenly going to morph into high payers.”